mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-getting-started.md

 There are a few tools which are essential to communicate with the Compute server.
 These include:

-- [Rhino3dmIO.dll](https://www.nuget.org/packages/Rhino3dmIO.Desktop) -  The Dotnet wrapper for [OpenNurbs](https://developer.rhino3d.com/guides/opennurbs/) which contains the functions to read and write Rhino Geometry Objects.
-This is available as a Nuget package.
+- [Rhino3dmIO.Desktop](https://www.nuget.org/packages/Rhino3dmIO.Desktop) -  The Dotnet wrapper for [OpenNurbs](https://developer.rhino3d.com/guides/opennurbs/) which contains the functions to read and write Rhino Geometry Objects.
+This is available as a NuGet package.
 - [NewtonSoft.JSON](https://www.nuget.org/packages/Newtonsoft.Json/) - The very popular JSON library.
 Compute communicates using a JSON format in the body of a REST POST.
-This is available as a Nuget Package.
+This is available as a NuGet Package.
 This package is called directly by RHinoCompute.cs.
 - [RhinoCompute.cs](https://compute.rhino3d.com/sdk/csharp) - This is a work in progress package which is meant to add classes available in RhinoCommon, but not available through Rhino3dmIO.
 RhinoCompute makes calls into RhinoCompute for these functions.

 Here are step by step instructions to setting up a basic project to use Compute: